GameDay Preview: Cavs vs. Raptors

 Be sure to check cavs.com for Joe Gabriele's live in-game blog providing instant analysis and game notes.
 Plus, get into the discussion as die-hard Cavs fans talk about the game on CavFanatic's GameDay Thread.

-After tonight's game, the Cavs head back to Cleveland on Sunday to take on the Washington Wizards at 6:00 p.m.
+After tonight's game, the Cavs travel to Oklahoma City on Wednesday to face the Thunder at 8:00 p.m.
 ET.